clydotron/coding_homework/README.md

-# jumpcloud
+# Coding Homework
-JumpCloud homework assignment: Simple HTTP server for generating base64 encoded Sha512 hashes.
+Coding homework assignment: Simple HTTP server for generating base64 encoded Sha512 hashes.
 Includes statistics and shutdown functionality.
 Written in Go.

 ## Usage
 Make local copy of the repo, open a terminal, cd into the root folder (jumpcloud)